add2point71dots/a-frame-intro/README.md

 ## What is Virtual Reality?
 Virtual Reality, or VR, simulates a user’s physical presence in a virtual or imaginary environment

-I’m going to specifically refer to these as VR experiences, because VR is more than just games.
+VR is more than just games.
 There’s VR film and video, documentaries, news stories, journals, adventures, and more.

 ### Criticisms to VR
 - Accessibility to enjoy (equipment, culture)